 |C J McCabe BSc, PhD

-Professor of Molecular Endocrinology, School of Clinical and Experimental Medicine, University of Birmingham, UK
+Professor of Molecular Endocrinology, Deputy Director of the Institute of Metabolism and Systems Research, Theme Lead for Endocrinology, University of Birmingham, UK

 |J Ngeow MBBS, FRCP, MPH

 Associate Professor, Genomic Medicine, Lee Kong Chian School of Medicine, Nanyang Technological University, and Senior Consultant, Division of Medical Oncology at the National Cancer Centre, Singapore

 Dr Ngeow currently heads the Cancer Genetics Service at the National Cancer Centre Singapore with an academic interest in hereditary cancer syndromes and translational clinical cancer genetics.
 Dr Ngeow is funded by the National Medical Research Council and Ministry of Health Singapore to explore how gene-environmental interactions predisposes to cancer initiation and progression and the implementation of genomics into routine clinical care in Asia.
 She has active studies understanding the genetic basis of thyroid, breast and endometrial cancers, as well as soft tissue sarcomas.